ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Deleted record are not be updated
 1. Responds with data not found error if deleted record is received in the request
 1. Responds with the Gender Type Code and Language Code for the Gender Type updated successfully
-1. In case of Exceptions, system should trigger relevant error messages.
+1. In case of Exceptions, system triggers relevant error messages.
 ##### (ii) Delete